felddy/foundryvtt-docker/README.md

 You can get a [FoundryVTT](https://foundryvtt.com) instance up and running in minutes using this container.
-This Docker container is designed to be secure, reliable, and simple to use.
+This Docker container is designed to be secure, reliable, compact, and simple to use.
 It only requires that you provide the credentials needed to download a Foundry release.

 ## Prerequisites ##